OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-segment.md

 | left   | center    | right |
 | one   | two    | three |

 It can also include other components.
-For example another `ShSegment`.
+For example another {{ $doc.constructorName }}.

 :::ShSegment
 ---